jnozzi/cocoadev.com/markdown/EmulatingFinderFind.md

 ----

 Well, like I said... make a view in your .nib file and place your search widgets in it.
 This will be the criteria view.
-So you'll probably want a little General/NSTextField and maybe a pop-up menu.
-Set the file's owner to some class, General/MySearchController, or something, and wire the "add constraint" button you'll make for adding another criteria to an action on the file's owner, -addConstraint: or something.
+So you'll probably want a little NSTextField and maybe a pop-up menu.
+Set the file's owner to some class, MySearchController, or something, and wire the "add constraint" button you'll make for adding another criteria to an action on the file's owner, -addConstraint: or something.

 Now you just make -addConstraint: load in the .nib again (there might be a better way than this, but this is simple enough), add the view to the window (if you could use a matrix, that would be nice, but matrices work with cells, not views, so I think you're stuck with just views), and change the window's size to fit.

--- General/RobRix
+-- RobRix

 ----